tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 The Handshake Context and Finished MAC Key used in both the CertificateVerify message (Section 5.2.2 of {{!RFC9261}}) and the Finished message (Section 5.2.3 of {{!RFC9261}}) are derived from the exporter secret associated with the current epoch.
-If a MitM interferes with the EKU exchange and causes the peers to derive different traffic and exporter secrets, their Handshake Contexts and Finished MAC Keys will differ.
+If a person-in-the-middle attacker interferes with the EKU exchange, the peers derive different exporter secrets.
+Validation as specified in Section 5.2.4 of {{!RFC9261}}
-As a result, validation procedures specified in Section 5.2.4 of {{!RFC9261}} will fail, thereby detecting the divergence of key state between peers.
+then fails at the endpoint that receives the authenticator, since the CertificateVerify message is signed with a private key the attacker does not hold.

 A new optional API SHOULD be defined to permit applications to request or verify Exported Authenticators for a specific exporter epoch.
 As discussed in Section 7